 A peak torque rating of 479lb ft is available in a tabletop-like plateau between 2750 and 5500rpm, with the limiter coming in at 7250rpm.
 Initial models we drove with the S58 did have a subtle tail-off right at the top of the rev range, but subsequent updates have made the latest cars feel more enthusiastic in their reach to the red line.

 The transmission is where things get a little more complicated, as not only is there no manual option available in the UK, (overseas market base M3s are available with a six-speed manual at no extra cost, although there is a substantial 73lb ft torque deficit to keep it from melting), but the DCT has been ditched, too.

-Instead, the only transmission option on Competition models is a ZF-sourced eight-speed torque converter automatic.
+Instead, the only transmission option on both Competition and CS models is a ZF-sourced eight-speed torque converter automatic.
 The decision was made to allow for a higher torque rating, yes, but also because BMW says the automatic’s changes are pretty much as quick as they were in the old DCT, and with more time and money to spend on calibration given its use elsewhere in the 3-series range, it was a compromise worth making.